h99developer/jbfng/README.md

-# bng
+# jbfng

-teeworlds mod, heavily inspired by fng and block
+teeworlds mod, heavily inspired by fng

 freeze and sacrifice your enemies, save your teammates!